massimobonanni/AZ-203-DevelopingSolutionsforMicrosoftAzure/Instructions/Labs/AZ-203_07_lab_ak.md

             .ExecuteAsync();
         ```

-    1. Update the previous line of code by adding additional code to store the result of the expression in the **result** variable:
+    1. Update the previous line of code by adding more code to store the result of the expression in the *result* variable:

         ```
         result = await app